How to Get Better Gas Mileage

 The Toyota Prius was the first mass-produced hybrid car sold in the United States, and it continues to be extremely popular.
 In Consumer Guide®'s tests, we averaged 36.7-45.2 mpg.
 That's a far cry from the EPA estimates of 60 mpg city/51 mpg highway, but it's still better than just about any other vehicle we've ever tested.
 We'll have a more detailed chart of gas sippers on the next page.

 Toyota's premium Lexus division also offers hybrid models.
 The RX 400h midsize SUV is similar to the Highlander with its V6 engine/electric motor combination.
 Like the Highlander, it's meant to be a fuel-efficient SUV that also offers good acceleration performance.
 Also fitting this mold is the GS 450h.
 It also combines a V6 engine with an electric motor.
-Lexus pitches this midsize sedan as one that offers the acceleration performance of V8 engine but fuel economy of a small V6.
+Toyota also offers a vast range of electric cars, if you're ready to ditch gas altogether!

 Other Hybrids